ogarcia138/predictingCryptoMarketTrends-/README.md

    2. Real-time Alignment.

       -Synchronizing price updates with sentiment data can be challenging, especially when posts are time-stamped in different time zones or at irregular intervals

+      -API rate limits or network delays might introduce small gaps in real-time data flow, potentially affecting immediate predictions.

+   3. Computational Costs

+         -Running multiple models or large neural networks (plus FinBERT for sentiment) can be resource-intensive, particularly in a real-time setting with tight latency requirements